sheldrake/PM/handbook/README.md

 Welcome to the core team!
 We are always excited to onboard new team members, and wish you lots of fun while hacking on AKASHA's projects.

+We had you in mind a lot while writting this handbook, because we want to present you with all the information and some shortcuts for a productive and smooth start.
+So we recommend reading it before start doing anything else.
+Take your time, grab a cup of tea, and enjoy the reading.

-Please, take the time to thoughtfully go through all the sections of this handbook in detail, but those tecnhical ones that .
-If you have any questions or consideration, don't be shy and share your point in the appropriate Discord channel.
-It's important to share your points in our main channels so we all can understand how to better help you to have a smooth start and how we can continuously improve our onboarding process as well.
+Please, thoughtfully go through all the sections in detail, but the tecnhical ones that are not relevant for you, such as sections related to programming languages you won't be using.

+If you have any questions or consideration, please share your point in one of our Discord channels.
+It's important to share your points in our main channels so we all can understand how we can better help you to have a smooth start and how we can continuously improve our onboarding process as well.
+So, please, feel free to shoot us any and all questions and considerations.
+We will appreciate it.

 ### Veterans